 FTSE 100

 The nature of the TDA based indicator is quite different from the non TDA based indicator as can be seen from the features and feature weighting.
 The TDA based indicator has the potential to unlock extra features based on TDA and so has access to a larger set of features.
 The feature weightings during September to November 2008 for both indicators are shown in Figure 2 and for the non TDA based indicator we see the dominance of two features, S&P volatility and the previous week’s return for gold emerging as the dominant features over this period.
 The S&P volatility has the highest weighting, between 20% and 30% over this period while that for the lagged gold return is between 15% and 20%.
 The six month return on the S&P and crude oil also receive weightings of around 10%, with several features receiving no weighting at all.
-Hence the non TDA indicator seems to weight certain factors quite heavily and some others not at all, suggesting that it tends to optimize quite aggressively which then leaves it susceptible to the problem of overfitting.
+Hence the non TDA indicator seems to weight certain factors quite heavily and some others not at all, suggesting that it tends to optimize on training in sample data quite aggressively which then leaves it susceptible to the problem of overfitting.
 For both the market declines we focus on, the price of overfitting seems to be both false positives as well as false negatives.
 In contrast, as we see from Figure 2, the TDA based indicator does not give weightings of over 20% consistently to any of the features, and all features including the TDA features are weighted.
 In fact only one feature, the S&P volatility consistently receives weightings above 10% over this period.
 The other features that receive weightings around 10% are the lagged weekly return on the S&P and the six month return on crude oil.
 The S&P TDA feature receives the highest weighting of the TDA features, around 5%.
-The TDA based indicator thus does not seem to seem to optimize nearly as aggressively which seems to detect weaker signals that could contribute to its improved performance relative to the non TDA indicator.
-Thus incorporating TDA into the machine learning based framework seems to “unlock” a much wider variety of signals which seems to avoid some of the overfitting problems that the non TDA based indicator appears to have.
+The TDA based indicator thus does not optimize nearly as aggressively which allows the model training to pick up weaker signals that could contribute to its improved performance relative to the non TDA indicator.
+Thus incorporating TDA into the machine learning based framework seems to “unlock” a much wider variety of signals and therefore avoid some of the overfitting problems that the non TDA based indicator appears to have.
 During the 1998 market decline the overall pattern is very similar.
-For the non TDA based indicator three features namely crude oil volatility and the lagged weekly return on the S&P as well as gold all receive weighting above 20% while most of the other features receive zero weighting.
+For the non TDA based indicator three features, namely crude oil volatility and the lagged weekly return on the S&P as well as gold, all receive weighting above 20% while most of the other features receive zero weighting.
 In the case of the TDA based indicator only one feature, the volatility of the dollar index, receives weighting of around 20%, while three features of the S&P namely its volatility, lagged one week and six month return all receive weightings of around 10%.
 All of the other features including the TDA features receive some weighting.
 Thus while both indicators give high weighting to short and medium term momentum type indicators the TDA indicator also weights other potentially weaker signals which seem to help with crash prediction.

+[more paragraphs for in-depth crisis-period-focused presentation…]

+I can then write the statistical results supported by score charts and tables?